keboola/connection-docs/transformations/variables/index.md

 before the transformation runs.
 This means that it does not interfere with your transformation code.

-There are two ways how to create shared code --- from the main transformation page:
+There are two ways how to create shared code --- from the **Shared Codes** page:

 {: .image-popup}
 ![Screenshot - Create Shared Code](/transformations/variables/shared-code.png)